Turkish for Tourists: Essential Turkish Phrases Every Tourist Should Know

 Person A | Person B |

 Merhaba.
 Benim adım Kimberly.
-Sizin adınız ne?
-(Hello.
-My name is Kimberly.
-What is yours?) | Merhaba.
+Sizin adınız ne? | Merhaba.
 Benim adım Ayşe.
-Memnun oldum.
-(Hello.
-My name is Ayşe.
-Nice to meet you.) |
+Memnun oldum. |

 Ben de memnun oldum.
-Nasılsınız?
-(It’s nice to meet you too.
-How are you?) | Teşekkürler. İyiyim.
-Ya siz?
-(I’m well.
-And you?) |
+Nasılsınız? | Teşekkürler. İyiyim.
+Ya siz? |

 Needing help as a Tourist

 Bakar mısınız? | ba-kar mi-si-niz | Excuse me.
-(Literally can you look here?) |
+(Literally: Can you look here?) |

-Affedersiniz | afā-der-see-neez | Sorry (used for small things), getting someone’s attention |
+Affedersiniz | afā-der-see-neez | Sorry (for small things) / Getting attention |

 Bana yardım eder misiniz? | ba-na yar-dim e-der mee-see-neez | Can you help me? |

-İmdat! | eem-dat | Help or Emergency |
+İmdat! | eem-dat | Help!
+(Emergency) |

-Polise nerede? | pō-lees ne-re-de | Where are the police? |
+Polis nerede? | po-lees ne-re-de | Where are the police? |

 Alerjim var. | a-ler-jeem var | I have an allergy. |